To Plan or Not to Plan A Novel? Novel Writing Process.Sep 23, 2018

 But you have to have a plan.
 Either take The Classic Course to make one hell of a plan or make a simple one - even ten points - the things that MUST happen in this story and nail it up, and amend it every day.

 I pin my prescription on the wall when I'm writing.
-It used to be a Hemingway quote which I give my writers at the beginning of the Ninety Day Novel course as it's a tonic for delivering great prose, but right now I have just one writing quote on my wall and it's this.
+It used to be a Hemingway quote which I give my writers at the beginning of the novel writing course as it's a tonic for delivering great prose, but right now I have just one writing quote on my wall and it's this.

 ‘Well, I think it is important to make a detailed plan before you write the first sentence.
 Some people think one should write, George woke up and knew that something terrible had happened yesterday, and then see what happens.
 I plan the whole thing in detail before I begin.
 I have a general scheme and lots of notes.
 Every chapter is planned.
 Every conversation is planned.
 This is, of course, a primary stage, and very frightening because you’ve committed yourself at this point.
 I mean, a novel is a long job, and if you get it wrong at the start you’re going to be very unhappy later on.
 The second stage is that one should sit quietly and let the thing invent itself.
 One piece of imagination leads to another.
 You think about a certain situation and then some quite extraordinary aspect of it suddenly appears.
 The deep things that the work is about declare themselves and connect.
 Somehow things fly together and generate other things, and characters invent other characters, as if they were all doing it themselves.
 One should be patient and extend this period as far as possible.
 Of course, actually writing it involves a different kind of imagination and work.’